-- Director of the Institute of Hematology, Division of Hematology and Bone Marrow Transplantation
+- Director of the Institute of Hematology and co-director of the Division of Hematology and Bone Marrow Transplantation at Sheba Medical Center

 - Senior Lecturer at the Sackler School of Medicine, TAU